 Below are the key steps involved:

-- Harvesting and Cleaning: Fresh cassava roots are harvested and immediately washed to remove soil, dirt, and any surface contaminants.
-This step is crucial because unclean roots can affect the purity of the starch.
+Fresh cassava roots are harvested and immediately washed to remove soil, dirt, and any surface contaminants.

-- Peeling and Grinding: The tough outer peel is removed to expose the starchy white flesh.
 The peeled cassava is then finely grated or ground to break it down into a soft pulp, making it easier to extract the starch.

-- Settling and Refining: The liquid containing the starch is left undisturbed for several hours, allowing the starch to settle at the bottom.
-The excess water is then carefully drained off, leaving behind a thick, wet starch paste.
+The liquid containing the starch is left undisturbed for several hours, allowing the starch to settle at the bottom.

-- Drying: The wet starch is spread out and dried, either under the sun or using industrial drying equipment until it becomes a fine, powdery substance.
-This final drying step ensures the starch has a long shelf life and is ready for various industrial and culinary applications.
+The wet starch is spread out and dried, either under the sun or using industrial drying equipment, until it becomes a fine, powdery substance.

 This natural extraction process ensures that native cassava starch remains free from chemicals, making it a valuable and versatile ingredient in multiple industries.